hamidrezafarzin/SEOberry/README.md

 - **Keyword:** Contains the search term.
 - **Site1.com, Site2.com, ...:** Columns with website URLs.
 SEOberry will extract the domain and determine its rank in the search results.

+# Acknowledgments
+A special thanks to Reza Najibi for the valuable idea and for her assistance in developing and writing this module.
+Your support and collaboration are greatly appreciated!

 ## Contributing

 Contributions, issues, and feature requests are welcome!
 Feel free to check the [issues page](https://github.com/hamidrezafarzin/SEOberry/issues) if you want to contribute.